 The Vatican Museums are home to the world’s most extensive collection of precious artworks spanning the centuries and are a must-see regardless of your penchant for art.
 The Vatican’s Sistine Chapel, with its famous Michelangelo-painted ceiling, is also a definite for any itinerary and is truly a breathtaking site.

 There’s so much more to see and do on your tour of Rome.
 Doing a little research before you start your Rome tour will help you determine your preferences.
 However, “when in Rome”, as they say, “do as the Romans do” and enjoy these “experiences”:

 - The Trevi Fountain – Make a stop at this historic fountain and toss in a coin or two, make your wish, and hum a few bars of that famous song “Three Coins in a Fountain”, inspired by the beauty of this monument.

 - Eat a gelato – Though you couldn’t possibly find a snack higher in butter fat content, this creamy confection is worth every calorie.

 - Dine at a sidewalk café – What could be better than a fine Italian meal with a great view of Rome and its citizens?
 Outdoor dining in the warm months is the norm and there’s nothing more relaxing then an al fresco meal.

 - Visit the street markets – Tourists can purchase everything from fine Italian antiques to second-hand clothes, local artwork, and ethnic foods at Rome’s many outdoor street markets.
 To take these tips to heart for your next tour of Rome.

 So what are you waiting for?
-Book your 8 Day tour to Rome today!
+Tour Rome today!